-When studying abroad, it’s not uncommon to experience culture shock, mismatched (or even unmet) expectations about your new life, and overwhelming situations, and many students can have depressed feelings as a result.
-Depression while studying abroad is surprisingly common, but often overlooked especially when students return home and answer the question “how was it?” with glowing remarks that skate over the dark chapters.
+Studying abroad has many challenges, and it’s not uncommon to experience culture shock, unmet expectations about your new life, and overwhelming situations, and many students can have depressed feelings as a result.
+Depression while studying abroad is surprisingly common, but often overlooked, especially when there are such high expectations for study abroad to be the best experience in your life.